s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 Before we proceed to the implementation details, I want to share some basic concepts on how to work with memory mapped devices.
 BCM2835 is a simple SOC (System On Chip) board.
 In such a board, access to all devices is performed via memory mapped registers.
 Raspberry Pi 3 reserves the memory above the address `0x3F000000`  for devices.
 To activate or configure a particular device, you need to write some data in one of the device's registers.
 Device register is just a 32-bit region of memory.
 The meaning of each bit in each device register is described in the BCM2835 ARM Peripherals manual.

 From the `kernel_main` function, you can guess that we are going to work with a Mini UART device.
-UART stands for [Universal asynchronous receiver-transmitter](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter) This device is capable of converting values stored in one of its memory mapped register to a sequence of high and low voltage.
-This sequence is passed to your computer through `TTL to serial cable` and is interpreted by your terminal emulator.
+UART stands for [Universal asynchronous receiver-transmitter](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter) This device is capable of converting values stored in one of its memory mapped registers to a sequence of high and low voltage.
+This sequence is passed to your computer via `TTL to serial cable` and is interpreted by your terminal emulator.
 We are going to use the Mini UART to organize communication with our Raspberry Pi.
-If you want to see the specification of all Mini UART registers, please open the page 8 of the `BCM2835 ARM Peripherals` manual.
+If you want to see the specification of all Mini UART registers, please open page 8 of the `BCM2835 ARM Peripherals` manual.

 Another device that you need to familiarize yourself with is a GPIO [General-purpose input/output](https://en.wikipedia.org/wiki/General-purpose_input/output) GPIO is responsible for controlling `GPIO pins`.
 You should be able to easily recognize them in the image below.